Resting is not my thing,

 The know-how in the field of control systems will soon bear more fruit.
 At the beginning of the 1980s, Berghof also established itself as a developer of software solutions for logistics facilities.
 In 1982, it was again an order from Bosch that gave the initial spark for establishing another division: Berghof develops a test system for testing alternator regulators for Bosch - and uses the existing and new know-how to adress another field.
 Customers from the automotive industry in particular to this day still appreciate the intelligent and efficient Test and inspection technology from Berghof Automation, in which our experts combine high-quality industrial standards of measurement technology with our own products - thus ensuring the highest product quality and thus safety and reliability.

 Speaking of combining: Reunification opens up the possibility of combining competences from both parts of Germany.
 Thus Berghof starts a joint venture with the successor company of VEB Mikroelektronik Mühlhausen in Thuringia.
-The result is today's division Process control and logistics of our subsidiary Berghof Automation whose sophisticated system solutions make logistics, material flow and security more dynamic and transparent.
+The result is today's division Process Control + Logistics whose sophisticated system solutions make logistics, material flow and security more dynamic and transparent.
 Today there is no larger transshipment station of the Deutsche Bahn without the Berghof operations control system "BLU."

 With the patent application for the non-contact in-situ temperature measurement method, Berghof Products + Instruments continues to successfully develop its own laboratory instruments.
 Later, the company develops a patented optical print control process.
 The big advantage: The instantaneous temperature and pressure measurement directly in the vessels offers significantly increased safety - because this allows spontaneous reactions to be intercepted before potentially serious and expensive accidents occur.